WeblateOrg/weblate/docs/usage.rst

 Checks
 ------

-Weblate does wide range of consistency checks on  messages.
+Weblate does wide range of quality checks on  messages.
 The following section describes them in more detail.
 The checks take account also special rules for different languages, so if you think the result is wrong, please report a bug.

 Translation checks
 ++++++++++++++++++